dmcp718/tc-benchmark/README.md

 ## tfbench - TUI Benchmark Visualizer

-This repository includes **tfbench**, a TUI (Terminal User Interface) tool that runs tframetest benchmarks and displays beautiful visual results using Rich.
+This repository includes **tfbench**, a TUI (Terminal User Interface) tool that runs tframetest benchmarks and displays visual results using Rich.

 **⚠️ Note:** `tfbench.py` is for **Linux/macOS only**.
 Windows users can use tframetest.exe directly from the command line.